blindnet-io/product-management/user-stories/US-07-Data-rights-request-capture-service.md

 **because** I want to exercise several data rights on the data an organization has one me

-## 07-2 Organization receiving Data rights request
+## 07-2 Organization (not using blindnet devkit/Privateform) receiving Data rights request

 ### US-07-2-01

-**As an** organization receiving Data rights request (not using blindnet devkit/Privateform)
+**As an** organization (not using blindnet devkit/Privateform) receiving Data rights request

 **I want to** know the request I received has been sent by blindnet Data rights request capture service and be informed about Privateform